Open-Source-Compliance/tdosca/README.md

   - <a id="TC01">[tdosca-tc01-simplhw](https://github.com/Open-Source-Compliance/tdosca-tc01-simplhw) :- two bash scripts, declared license: MIT, one file licensed under the BSD-2-Clause

   - <a id="TC02">[tdosca-tc02-plainhw](https://github.com/Open-Source-Compliance/tdosca-tc01-plainhw) :-a c program requiring a preinstalled c-library, which is differently licensed and as 3rd-party component integrated into the same repository = delivered together with the main program
+  - <a id="TC03A">[tdosca-tc03a-simplhw](https://github.com/Open-Source-Compliance/tdosca-tc03a-simplhw) :- Java Program with 2 Classes: MIT, but one file licensed under the BSD-2-Clause

 * **Planned Test Cases**: